PEO vs EOR: Deciding Which One is Right for Your Business

 • Co-Employment Relationship: PEOs enter a co-employment arrangement where they become the employer of record for tax purposes, sharing responsibilities with the client company.

-• Comprehensive HR Services: They provide a range of services including payroll administration, benefits management, HR compliance, and workers’ compensation.
+• Comprehensive HR Services: They provide a range of services including payroll administration, benefits management, HR compliance, workers’ compensation, and risk management services.

 • Suitability for Small to Medium Businesses: PEOs are particularly beneficial for smaller companies that may not have the resources to manage complex HR functions internally.